Sparse Offline Reinforcement Learning with Corruption Robustness: SPARSE ACTOR-CRITIC METHODS

+\begin{proof}[Proof sketch of Theorem \ref{theorem: suboptimality gap of Actor-Critic} and \ref{theorem: suboptimality gap of Actor-Critic with Mirror Descent}] The proof has three main steps.
+First, for each actor iterate \(\pi_t\), we solve the constrained critic problem in (14) and use its solution to define an induced MDP \(M_t\), similar to that in \cite{zanette2021_provablebenefitsactorcriticmethods}.
+By construction, the critic is exact in \(M_t\), and the induced reward perturbation is chosen so that \(V^{\pi_t}_{M_t}\) is no larger than the true value \(V^{\pi_{t}}\).
+Thus, the critic provides a pessimistic evaluation of the current policy without requiring a pointwise lower bound over all state-action pairs.

+Second, the sparse robust regression oracle controls the critic error in the empirical covariance norm.
+The key step is then to transfer this control from the data distribution to the occupancy measure of the comparator policy.
+Under single-policy concentrability, this transfer incurs only a \(\sqrt{\kappa}\) factor, while sparsity ensures that the complexity depends on the support size \(s\), rather than the ambient dimension \(d\).
+This yields a bound on the suboptimality of evaluating \(\pi_\star\) in the induced MDP.

-In the uniform coverage case discussed in Sections \ref{subsec: Sparse Robust AC with Uniform Coverage} and \ref{subsec: Sparse Robust LSVI with Uniform Coverage}, both Algorithm~\ref{alg: Sparse Robust LSVI} and Algorithm~\ref{alg: actor-critic} can be implemented in $\mathrm{poly}(N,d,H,s)$ time.
+Third, we combine this critic bound with the standard mirror-descent regret guarantee for the actor updates.
+Averaging over iterations and summing the two contributions gives the final suboptimality bound.
+In particular, the result follows from the interaction of three ingredients: pessimistic policy evaluation through the induced MDP, sparse regression error control under weak coverage, and no-regret policy optimization. \end{proof} In the uniform coverage case discussed in Sections \ref{subsec: Sparse Robust AC with Uniform Coverage} and \ref{subsec: Sparse Robust LSVI with Uniform Coverage}, both Algorithm~\ref{alg: Sparse Robust LSVI} and Algorithm~\ref{alg: actor-critic} can be implemented in $\mathrm{poly}(N,d,H,s)$ time.
 In contrast, in the single concentrability setting, a necessary condition for computational efficiency is to use the \texttt{SRLE3} estimator in place of \texttt{SRLE2}.
 However, even with \texttt{SRLE3}, the Actor–Critic method still requires solving Equation~\eqref{eq: pessimistic Critic}, which involves an $\ell_0$-type constraint.
 This constraint substantially increases the computational complexity, making Equation~\eqref{eq: pessimistic Critic} the primary bottleneck in achieving a polynomial-time algorithm.

 We note that dropping the $\ell_0$-constraint in \eqref{eq: pessimistic Critic} may cause significant errors.
 Without restricting $\|\phi\|_{\Sigma_h^{-1}}$ to a sparsity support, the suboptimality gap incurs a multiplicative factor $\sqrt{\kappa d}$, since $ \mathbb{E}_{d^{\pi_\star}}\!\left[\|\phi\|_{\Sigma_h^{-1}}\right] = O(\sqrt{\kappa d})$ in the worst case \citep{Zhang2021_RobustOfflineLinMDP}.
 Moreover, without additional assumptions on the data distribution $\nu$, it remains unclear how to design an algorithm that solves Equation~\eqref{eq: pessimistic Critic} in $\mathrm{poly}(N,d,s)$ time.
 We conjecture that some relaxation of data distribution $\nu$ may be needed to make such a solution computationally feasible.